Algorithms can now work out the best ways to lay out rooms, construct buildings and even change them over time to meet user needs.

 Zheng, H., & Ren, Y. (2020).
 Architectural layout design through simulated annealing algorithm.
 In D. Holzer, W. Nakapan, A. Globa, & I. Koh (Eds.), RE: Anthropocene, Design in the Age of Humans - Proceedings of the 25th CAADRIA Conference (Vol. 1, pp. 275–284).

-This article is © 2021 by the author(s).
-The editorial is licensed under a Creative Commons Attribution (CC BY 4.0) International license (https://creativecommons.org/licenses/by/4.0/legalcode), except where otherwise indicated with respect to particular material included in the article.
-The article should be attributed to the authors identified above.
+©2021 Silvio Carta.
+This article is licensed under a Creative Commons Attribution (CC BY 4.0) International license, except where otherwise indicated with respect to particular material included in the article.